-COVID-19 Vaccine Moderna (mRNA-1273) encodes the S-2P antigen, consisting of the SARS-CoVin its prefusion conformation by two consecutive proline substitutions at amino acid positions composed of four lipids, and formulated in a fixed ratio of mRNA and lipid.
+COVID-19 Vaccine Moderna (mRNA-1273) encodes the S-2P antigen, consisting of the SARS-CoV-2 glycoprotein with a transmembrane anchor and an intact S1-S2 cleavage site.
+S-2P is stabilized in its prefusion conformation by two consecutive proline substitutions at amino acid positions 986 and 987, at the top of the central helix in the S2 subunit.
+The lipid nanoparticle capsule is composed of four lipids, and formulated in a fixed ratio of mRNA and lipid.